 Ways to fund the trust

 Many families find that a second-to-die life insurance policy, which provides benefits to heirs after both spouses have died, is the most efficient option to fund a special needs trust.
 With premiums that are often lower than single-life policies, the policy funds the trust after both parents have passed away, when it is most needed.
-Be sure to name one or more contingent special needs trust beneficiaries so that the assets will not inadvertently pass to the disabled person’s estate upon his or her death.
+Consider naming one or more contingent special needs trust beneficiaries so that the assets will not inadvertently pass to the disabled person’s estate upon his or her death.

 Take the next step